awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 The way you reference contact attributes depends on how they were created and how you are accessing them\.
 To reference attributes in the same namespace, such as a system attribute, you use the attribute name, or the name you specified as the **Destination key**\.
 To reference values in a different namespace, such as referencing an external attribute, you specify the JSONPath syntax to the attribute\.

-For example, to reference a customer name from a Lambda function lookup, you would use $\.External\.AttributeName, replacing AttributeName with the name of the attribute returned from the Lambda function\.
-To reference an attribute from an Amazon Lex bot, you use the format $\.Lex\. and then include the part of the Amazon Lex bot to reference, such as $\.Lex\.intentName or $\.Lex\.dialogState\.
+For example, to reference a customer name from a Lambda function lookup, you would use $\.External\.AttributeKey, replacing AttributeKey with the key \(or name\) of the attribute returned from the Lambda function\.
+To reference an attribute from an Amazon Lex bot, you use the format $\.Lex\. and then include the part of the Amazon Lex bot to reference, such as $\.Lex\.IntentName or $\.Lex\.dialogState\.
 To reference the customer input to an Amazon Lex bot slot, use $\.Lex\.Slots\.slotName\.

+To reference user\-defined attributes, such as those set with the **Set contact attributes** block, use $\.AttributeKey\.AttributeValue, where AttributeKey is the name you used for the **Destination key**, and AttributeValue is what you entered in the **Value** field in the **Set contact attributes** block\.

 JSONPath is a standardized way to query elements of a JSON object\.
 JSONPath uses path expressions to navigate elements, nested elements, and arrays in a JSON document\.
 For more information about JSON, see [Introducing JSON](http://www.json.org/)\.

 ### Checking Attribute Values in a Check Contact Attributes Block<a name="check-contact-attrib-block"></a>

 When you include a **Check contact attributes** block in a contact flow, it checks the value of the attribute you specify\.
 You then add a condition to compare the value of the attribute to, such as "greater than" or "contains\."
 For each condition you add, an output branch is added to the block\.
 You can then route the contact based on the conditions by connecting the output branch for the condition to the next block in the contact flow\.
-For example, you can check the current number of calls in a queue, then route the call to the queue if active calls is less than 5, or route the call to another different queue if the number of active calls is more than 5\.
+For example, you can check the current number of calls in a queue, then route the call to the queue if the active calls are fewer than 5\.
+You can also route the call to another different queue if the number of active calls is more than 5\.
 You can use whichever metrics or attributes you want to make routing decisions as appropriate for your needs\.
-The following procedure describes how to check for the number of contacts in a queue and then route the call to a queue that has less than 5 active contacts in it\.
+The following procedure describes how to check for the number of contacts in a queue and then route the call to a queue that has fewer than 5 active contacts in it\.

 ### Using a Check contact attributes block to route a call to a queue